 Sons and daughters each have their charms and challenges, but what gender to parents actually prefer?
 It’s a trickier question to answer than you might think.
-On one hand, historical survey data suggests that America’s preference for boys over girls has remained relatively consistent for nearly a century now, with men showing a slightly stronger preference than women.
-Fertility figures, on the other hand, tell a different story—parents, no matter their stated preferences, stop trying to conceive after a daughter is born, implying that they’re satisfied.
+On one hand, historical survey data suggests that American parents’ preference for sons over daughters has remained relatively consistent for nearly a century now, with men showing a slightly stronger preference for sons than women.
+Fertility figures, on the other hand, tell a different story.
+Parents, no matter their stated preferences, stop trying to conceive after a daughter is born, implying that they’re satisfied.

-So what do American parents actually want, sons or daughters?
-It’s clear that not different people want different things — but also that there are some broader trends.
-Here’s the data behind these conclusions.
+So do parents actually prefer sons over daughters?
+It’s clear that different people want different things — but also that there are some broader trends.

 Americans Think They Prefer Boys…

-Gallup has been polling Americans about their gender preferences since 1941, and the results are consistent—there’s always a slight preference for sons over daughters.
-About 40 percent of parents, across the decades, have told researchers that if they could only have one child they would want a boy, while a consistent 20-30 percent has chosen a girl, or no preference.
+Gallup has been polling Americans about their baby gender preferences since 1941, and the results are consistent — there’s always a slight preference for sons over daughters.
+About 40% of parents, across the decades, have told researchers that if they could only have one child, they would want a boy.
+Only a consistent 20% to 30% has chosen a girl or no preference.
 At least when it comes to what we think we want, the data is clear.
-America wants sons.
+American parents wants sons.

 …But American Don’t Act Like They Prefer Boys

 And yet, American parents seldom put their money where their mouth is.
-A strong preference for male children would imply that, if a daughter was born first, we would see an increase in fertility rates—families continuing to try, until they arrived at a son.
-But a recent study of both native-born and immigrant families found that having a firstborn daughter predicted a steep decline in fertility and that this decline only increased after having more female children.
+A strong preference for male children would imply that, if a daughter were born first, we would see an increase in fertility rates — families continuing to try until they arrived at a son.
+But a recent study of both native-born and immigrant families found that having a firstborn daughter predicted a steep decline in fertility, and that this decline only increased after having more female children.
 America may prefer sons on paper, but parents seem perfectly content with daughters.